dimTsourounis/FKD/README.md

 Results from various trained student models are stored as pickle files in the ```sigver_WD/results``` folder.
 Two scripts are provided in the same folder to print the results (```print_Results_FromFile.py```) and perform statistical tests between the results obtained from different models (```statistical_tests.py```).

 The results could be found here: [results](https://drive.google.com/drive/folders/1Xm5NlKjQAzXCt1LkmEYbqA_Hd61YM_uT?usp=share_link)

+# Citation

+If you use our code, please consider citing the following papers:

 # License